-Amy Milstein, Corresponding Secretary, is from Frisco, and grew up in
+Amy Milstein, Corresponding Secretary, is from Frisco, and grew up in certified to teach.

-Longview.
-She graduated from the University of Texas/ Austin, and shortly after graduation, became certified to teach.
 She has been teaching for twenty-one years.
 She loves to travel, and has taken several trips with TJHS.
 In her spare time, she likes to scrapbook, read, and go to the movies.
 She has been involved with TJHS for many years, and is the daughter of Past President Rusty Milstein.
-Ben Rosenberg, Treasurer, was born